gdevan/Codebasic-resume-challenge/README.md

 - 🔹 **Tourism-focused cities:** Tend to exceed their targets in trip volume and average passenger rating (e.g., Mysore and Jaipur).
 - 🔹 **Business-focused cities:** Excel in attracting new passengers (e.g., Coimbatore and Surat).
 - 🔹 **Mixed-use cities:** Consistently meet targets across all metrics (e.g., Chandigarh and Indore).
-- 💡 **Recommendation**: Strengthen new passenger retention in tourism cities, enhance trip volume in business cities, and sustain balanced efforts across metrics in mixed-use cities.

 ---

 ### **6. Emerging Mobility Trends 🌱**
 - 🔹 **Insight**: Electric vehicles (EVs) and sustainability are gaining traction, especially in cities with high trip distances like Jaipur.
-- 💡 **Recommendation**: Deploy EVs strategically to reduce costs and attract eco-conscious passengers.
-Partner with local businesses for EV charging infrastructure.